encointer/community-sidechain/docker/README.md

 ```
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 docker compose build
 ```
 in this folder to build the worker image.
-This will build the worker from source and tag it in an image called `integritee-worker:dev`.
+This will build the worker from source and tag it in an image called `encointer-worker:dev`.

 ## Running the docker setup

 ```
 docker compose up
 ```
-Starts all services (node and workers), using the `integritee-worker:dev` images you've built in the previous step.
+Starts all services (node and workers), using the `encointer-worker:dev` images you've built in the previous step.

 ## Run the demos